Overview

 Analytics

-With Machine learning abilities to enable user and entity behaviors modelling and analytics based on various organizational components.
-With real time security events and ML, detect and prevent threats that traditional tools miss.
+With Machine learning abilities to enable user and entity behavior modeling and analytics based on various organizational components.
+With real-time security events and ML, we can detect and prevent threats that traditional tools miss.

 Reduce False